GayathriR12/Detection_Of_Child_Predators_In_SocialMedia/README.md

 3.session.html: Front end code for chatroom.

-4.age1.py: The module for age detection using DNN(21).
+4.age1.py: The module for age detection using DNN.

 5.dnn1.py: DNN training.